sosaucily/openure/README.md

 3. CMND-SHIFT-click on a view.
 Notice the view you clicked is highlighted in a lightbox (courtesy of jQuery Spotlight - http://dev7studios.com/portfolio/jquery-spotlight/)

-4. In the Chrome JS console, use the 'view', 'model', and 'collection' variables.
+4. In the Chrome JS console, use the 'view', 'model', 'collection' and 'options' variables.

 Details